SS-Sahoo09/house-price-prediction/README.md

 ## Author

 **Sadashiva Sahoo**
-MCA 1st Year Student
+A MCA 1st Year Student
-Odisha University of Technology and Research (OUTR), Bhubaneswar
+of Odisha University of Technology and Research (OUTR), Bhubaneswar

 ---